deichbrise/moai-planning/README.md

 ### Util
 Utility and Helper Functions

+## Shell Execution

+Simply execute

+    java -jar sbin/shell.jar

+Than you can execute

+    solve $pathToFile

+You will find a example file under ./example/example1.xml .

+You can execute the example by executing

+    solve classpath:/domain/example1.xml

+in the shell.

 ## Developer Info
 Make sure you have installed Maven.
 You can build the project with

     mvn clean install

+Then execute

+    java -jar shell/target/shell-1.0-SNAPSHOT.jar

+After the shell was loaded you can execute

+    solve {pathTo ./example/example1.xml}

 ## Architecture